 Since it was one of my first visits in a long time, my dad’s sister took us to several area attractions.
 I’d never seen Baker Mansion.
 The kitchen trough for fresh fish fascinated me.
 I also recall servants’ quarters at the top of the house.
 I imagined helpless cooks and maids trapped in the attic while fire raged below, the small windows useless for escape.

 We also went to an overlook, but I paid little attention to the name (if it was mentioned) or the location.
 We didn’t have Google Maps in our pockets for reference 30 years ago.
 I remember only the loveliness of the view — and that when I went to look over, I slid on shale or gravel and tumbled partway down the hill, my fall slowed, then stopped by a tangle of brush.
-I laughed, but wouldn’t be surprised if this was how my fear of falling down hillsides began.
+I laughed.

 During my Christmas visit in December 2018, I mentioned the photo to my cousin and his wife, who agreed I must be talking about “Wopsy” (Wopsononock Mountain).
 It’s directly across from Pinecroft.